 Three-day activity records and 2-day food records were completed on a monthly basis by parents.
 Objective measures of progress were obtained through fitness tests conducted at baseline and at 3, 6, 9, and 12 months.
 Anthropometric measures and BMIs were obtained at baseline and every 3 months.

 No significant differences were observed at 3, 6, and 12 months in any of the nutrition-related parameters.
 Improvements in physical activity and cardiovascular fitness were observed in the intervention group, compared with controls.
-Activity levels were higher for the intervention group than for controls (P = .05); however, improvements in fitness assessments did not differ between groups at 6 or 12 months.Recommendations for patients/clinical applications
+Activity levels were higher for the intervention group than for controls (P = .05); however, improvements in fitness assessments did not differ between groups at 6 or 12 months.Clinical applications

 Special attention and research should be focused on nutrition and lifestyle behaviors among survivors of cancer, who are at increased risk of many nutrition-related and lifestyle-related late effects.

 The studies described in this section provide clear evidence that distance medicine–based lifestyle education programs that include nutrition counseling with or without exercise counseling are effective at promoting behavioral change among survivors of cancer.
 On the basis of two large studies of survivors of breast cancer, it seems prudent to recommend a low-fat, healthy diet to survivors who have estrogen receptor–negative breast cancer or who are symptomatic at diagnosis.